-Bromelain was approved in Europe as an effective remedy for swelling and inflammation after surgery.
-Research shows that the bromelain enzyme may lower swelling, stop bruising, speed up healing time, and reduce pain in individuals following surgical procedures.
-One double-blind study of over 150 women who received episiotomies (surgical cuts in the perineum) during childbirth, found that women given high doses of oral bromelain over a period of 3 days, beginning 4 hours after delivery, showed a huge decrease in swelling, inflammation, and pain.
+Bromelain was approved in Europe as an effective remedy for swelling after surgery.
+Research shows that the bromelain enzyme may lower swelling, stop bruising, speed up healing time, and reduce discomfort in individuals following surgical procedures.
+One double-blind study of over 150 women who received episiotomies (surgical cuts in the perineum) during childbirth, found that women given large servings of oral bromelain over a period of 3 days, beginning 4 hours after delivery, showed a huge decrease in swelling, and discomfort.
 Ninety percent of women taking the supplement showed excellent recovery compared to 44% of women in the placebo group.

-Bromelain is one of the most popular supplements in European countries such as Germany, where it is commonly used for arthritis and sinus pain.
-Some research suggests that bromelain was as effective as nonsteroidal anti-inflammatory (NSAID) medications in lowering pain and inflammation related to arthritis.
+Bromelain is one of the most popular supplements in European countries such as Germany, where it is commonly used for sinus discomfort.
+Some research suggests that bromelain was effective at reducing discomfort and swelling.

 3. Topical Applications for Burns

-Due to its antiseptic and anti-inflammatory capacities, bromelain is currently being studied for topical applications for burns.
+Due to its beneficial properties, bromelain is currently being studied for topical applications for burns.
 Recent lab studies on animals show that bromelain helps slough off dead tissue from third-degree burns.
 Other studies shows its effective topical use in people with second- and third-degree burns.

 4. Insect Bites and Stings

-Bromelain may be applied topically to lower swelling and reduce pain associated with insect bites and stings.
+Bromelain may be applied topically to lower swelling and reduce discomfort associated with insect bites and stings.

 Studies show that bromelain may speed up healing time after a physical or sports injury.
-Taking it has been linked to reduced inflammation related to sprains, strains, bruises, tendinitis, as well as other minor muscle injuries.
+Taking it has been linked to reduced swelling related to sprains, strains, bruises, and other minor muscle injuries.

-Bromelain may also help relieve mild pain related to osteoarthritis.
-In fact, it is a common ingredient in most natural supplements for arthritic pain relief.
+Bromelain may also help relieve mild discomfort related to osteoarthritis.
+In fact, it is a common ingredient in most natural supplements for sore joints and muscles.

 7. Varicose Veins and Hemorrhoids

-This enzyme has been used in alternative medicine for the reduction of chronic venous insufficiency, varicose veins, hemorrhoids, and other conditions of the veins.
+This enzyme has been used in alternative medicine to promote cardiovascular health and hemorrhoids and other conditions of the veins.

-There are several studies that suggest bromelain may help reduce coughing and lessen mucus related to sinusitis, as well as reduce the swelling and inflammation that goes with hay fever.
+There are several studies that suggest bromelain may help reduce coughing and lessen mucus related to sinusitis, as well as reduce the swelling and redness that accompany hay fever.
 The German Commission E approved the bromelain enzyme for aiding imbalances of the ear, nose and throat that occur after surgery.
 It is also approved for reducing general sinus infection swelling.